ChenHongruixuan/DSMSCN/README.md

 ```

 ## Dataset
-The datasets WH and HY used in our paper for unsupervised change detection has been open-sourced!
+The datasets WH and HY used in our paper for unsupervised change detection have been open-sourced!
 You can download them [here](http://sigma.whu.edu.cn/resource.php).

 The SZTAKI dataset for superivsed change detection can be downloaded [here](http://mplab.sztaki.hu/remotesensing/airchange_benchmark.html).